Infection & Antibiotics for Medical Students

 Antibiotic Top Trumps Game

 The Antibiotic Wheel is a way to help you remember the antibiotic spectra of some commonly used antibiotics

 Print out this set of Antibiotic Top Trumps.
 Can be played via Zoom or Skype whilst socially isolating!
 Or rope in a long-suffering family member....

 GEM lecture slides

 Neurological infection lectures from SUMS GEM & PA course.
-Images have been removed.
+Images have been removed from some presentations.